dodo2309/TicTacToe/README.md

 # TicTacToe
 Little 2 Player TicTacToe Game in Python.
 Not perfect but it works.
-Learned how to use Classes.
+Learned how to use Classes and if-statements.